-- (a) Suitability of mechanical or socketed fittings shall be verified by a qualified person. - (b) The material shall be compatible with the mechanical and environmental requirements imposed on the sling. - (c) Fittings shall have sufficient strength to sustain twice the rated load of the sling without visible permanent deformation. - (d) All surfaces shall be cleanly finished and sharp edges removed so as not to cause damage to the rope. - (e) Thimbles shall have a minimum diameter at the bearing surface of at least two times the rope diameter.
+- (a) Suitability of mechanical or socketed fittings shall be verified by a qualified person. - (b) The material shall be compatible with the mechanical and environmental requirements imposed on the sling. - (c) Fittings shall have sufficient strength to sustain twice the rated load of the sling without visible permanent deformation. - (d) Fitting surfaces in contact with the sling shall be finished to remove edges that could damage the sling.

-(f) When employed, hooks shall meet the requirements of ASME B30.10.
+- (e) Thimbles shall have a minimum diameter at the bearing surface of at least 2 times the rope diameter. - (f) When employed, hooks shall meet the requirements of ASME B30.10. - (g) When employed, rigging hardware shall meet the requirements of ASME B30.26

-(g) When employed, rigging hardware shall meet the requirements of ASME B30.26.
+9-4.2.3 Other Components

-Synthetic ropes and fittings other than those listed in paras.
-9-4.2.1 and 9-4.2.2 may be employed.
+Slings that employ synthetic ropes and fittings other than those listed in paras.
+9-4.2.1 and 9-4.2.2 may be used.
 When such components are employed, the sling manufacturer or a qualified person shall provide specific data regarding deviations from the applicable sections of this Chapter.
 These slings shall comply with all other requirements of this Chapter.